Online Safety

 Mill Lane takes e-safety very seriously, and we discuss E-Safety issues throughout the year with our pupils.
 There is lots of e-safety information on our school website that contains resources for parents and children (see links below).

-Please come to see myself, Mr Abbott, or any other of the staff in school to discuss this further if you feel there is an concern or would simply like further information.
+Please come to see myself, Mrs Douglas, or any other of the staff in school to discuss this further if you feel there is an concern or would simply like further information.

 Computing is a vital skill and education around its safe use is essential.